Walnuts – Benefits, Nutrition, Uses, and More

 These tree nuts have little sodium, are cholesterol-free, and are loaded with good omega-3 fatty acids.
 In addition, people in the late 700 BC regarded walnuts as ‘the royal nut’.
 Back then, it was only for the royals.
-Since walnuts originated from Persia, it is known as Persian walnut.
+Since walnuts originated in Persia, it is known as Persian walnuts.

 Walnuts contain 65% fat and 15% protein content.
 Being a tree nut, it has negligible carbohydrate content.
 The carbohydrate in walnuts is primarily due to their fibre content.

 The nutritional value of 100 grams of walnuts is as follows:-